AKSHAYK0UL/Password_Manager/README.md

 Password Protection: Every time the user opens the app, they must enter their password to gain access.
 This adds an extra layer of security to protect your sensitive information.

+Biometric Authentication:For added convenience and security, users can also opt to use biometric authentication (fingerprint) to access the app.

-Personalized Greeting: Upon entering the app, users are greeted with a personalized message based on the time of day: good morning, good afternoon, or good night.
+Personalized Greeting: Upon entering the app, users are greeted with a personalized message based on the time of day: good morning, good afternoon, or good evening.

 Apps and Bank Tabs: The app is divided into two tabs: Apps and Bank.